staller-lab/NN_interpretability_for_AD_prediction/README.md

 - `train_three_state_abund.sh` --> Trains the three state BiophysicalNN

 ### Analysis scripts
-All of the scripts used to analyze the NNs and create the figures are also located in the `scripts folder\analysis_scripts`.
+All of the scripts used to analyze the NNs and create the figures are also located in the `scripts/analysis_scripts`.
 These are described in depth in that folder.